Tosoh (OTCMKTS:TOSCF) Hits New 52-Week High at $16.85

-Shares of Tosoh Co.
-(OTCMKTS:TOSCF) reached a new 52-week high during mid-day trading on Monday .
-The company traded as high as $16.85 and last traded at $16.85, with a volume of 0 shares trading hands.
+Tosoh Co.
+(OTCMKTS:TOSCF) hit a new 52-week high during trading on Monday .
+The stock traded as high as $16.85 and last traded at $16.85, with a volume of 0 shares.
 The stock had previously closed at $16.85.

-Separately, Zacks Investment Research lowered Tosoh from a “buy” rating to a “hold” rating in a research note on Thursday, August 6th.
+Separately, Zacks Investment Research downgraded Tosoh from a “buy” rating to a “hold” rating in a research note on Thursday, August 6th.

 Tosoh Corp. engages in the manufacture and sale of basic chemicals, petrochemicals, fine chemicals, and specialty products.
 It operates through the following segments: Petrochemicals, Chlor-alkali, Specialty, Engineering, and Other.
 The Petrochemical segment offers olefins and polymers.
 The Chlor-alkali provides caustic soda, vinyl chloride monomer, polyvinyl chloride, high-performance polyurethane, organic chemicals, urethane raw materials, and cement.